I, yes I, am God. Besides me, there is no savior. Isaiah 43:11

 23 Who is there among you who will give ear to this?

-Who will listen and hear for the time to come?
+Who will attend and listen for the time to come?

 24 Who gave Jacob as plunder,